 Check the download archive page for older releases.
 Not the right solution ?
 We have more software.

-- A digitizer with firmware v4.5 or higher, including applicable drivers, is required.
+- A digitizer with firmware v4.5 or higher, including applicable drivers.
 A Digitizer (ie. with firmware v4.1) can also be used but only the first 8 inputs can be configured.
-To configure all 32 inputs, try the test version Link v1.2D for MacOS or Link v1.2D for Windows.
+To configure all 32 inputs, try the Link v1.2D test version for MacOS or Windows from source code in Max.

 Installation and user manuals, tutorials and tips